Beznet/11ty-blog-site/posts/the-dots-go-backwards.md

 During a hike I was on today while listening to The Storyteller and coming to the part regarding manifesting your desires, I thought, “what if not having any direction is a part of the process of getting to the next big chapter?”.
 Thinking about it some, I’ve done a lot of experimenting with other things in the past year just out of mild curiosity and boredom.
 I’ve been plucking my guitar a lot more, started coding and designing a video game, played around with pixel art which led to dip pen drawing, experimented with horror & surrealist art, joined my first DnD campaign and started a nice little comic collection.
 I haven’t continued a couple of these little explorations but that’s not to say they didn't bleed into something else.
 None of these are true passions of mine but I feel like these little deviations I’ve been exploring are all leading somewhere, Im just not sure where.

 I’ve never forced myself into having a goal previously, they’ve come naturally out of life’s circumstances and what I hold important at that particular point in time.
 Im just realizing that the time in between these moments are just as important because I’m unintentionally expanding my horizons in areas I hadn’t previously explored.
-I decided today while walking in the woods that I wont give myself a hard time any longer for not having a grandiose goal, that this wandering I'm doing is apart of the journey.
+I decided today while walking in the woods that I wont give myself a hard time any longer for not having a grandiose goal, that this wandering I'm doing is a part of the journey.

-This quote from Steve Jobs makes more sense now:
+While writing this, I remembered this quote from Steve Jobs:

 > You can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.

+Reading this quote today and connecting my own dots, it all makes a lot more sense.